Ionaru/search-eve/CONTRIBUTING.md

 Hey, welcome to the party! 🎉

-Thank you so much for your interest in contributing to item-search!
+Thank you so much for your interest in contributing to search-eve!

 ## Asking questions, suggesting wonderful ideas or reporting bugs

-You can [submit an issue️](https://github.com/Ionaru/item-search/issues) on this GitHub repository.
+You can [submit an issue️](https://github.com/Ionaru/search-eve/issues) on this GitHub repository.

 ## Coding